ciurca/GoingFurtherBlog/content/posts/stupidity/index.md

 And so, in conclusion, I'm going to leave you with a quote by the great Marcus Aurelius:

 > **Waste no** more **time** arguing what a good man should be.
 Be one.

-Quote break.

-> This is a very long line that will still be quoted properly when it wraps.
-Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
-Oh, you can *put* **Markdown** into a blockquote.